Welcome to today's edition of the Rush 24-7 podcast.

 Issue two.

-And listen to how the LA Times reports this.
+And listen to how the L.A.
+Times reports this.

-The referendum over collective bargaining for public employees, potentially the most important contest in off-year elections around the nation, being closely watched for clues about shifting voter trends in a state expected to play its usual outsized role in next year's presidential contest,
+The referendum over collective bargaining for public employees, potentially the most important contest in off-year elections around the nation, being closely watched for clues about shifting voter trends in a state expected to play its usual outsized role in next year's presidential contest.

-barely seven months ago, newly elected Governor John Kasich joined other Republican governors, including Scott Walker of Wisconsin, in defying angry street demonstrations to push through a measure designed to curb the power of public employee unions.
+Barely seven months ago, newly elected Governor John Kasich joined other Republican governors, including Scott Walker of Wisconsin, in defying angry street demonstrations to push through a measure designed to curb the power of public employee unions.

-Kasich, the focus of both sides in the referendum fight, touts his blue-collar roots as a son of a postman, but he warns that a victory by organized labor would undercut his efforts to hold the line on government spending and rebuild the state's economy.
+Kasich, the focus of both sides in the referendum fight, touts his blue-collar roots as the son of a postman, but he warns that a victory by organized labor would undercut his efforts to hold the line on government spending and rebuild the state's economy.

 This is Wisconsin redone.